 - March 7, 2019 - Added options to the support mechanisms such as allowing Remote Control (to allow for better troubleshooting and debugging by the support team).
 Safe Mode was also added, which disabled any plugins which could be interfering with the correct function of the site.

-- December 20, 2018 - the Quick Actions was introduced allowing users to quickly find the tools they need to use as they are working.
+- December 20, 2018 - the Quick Actions were introduced allowing users to quickly find the tools they need to use as they are working.
 This literally gave access not just to the features, but also to such stuff as Videos and Documentation, Frontend and Backend Views and everything else you might need while building.

-We found an article by Chris Lema, which says that once you use this plugin, you're stuck with it.
+In fact, there is an article by Chris Lema, which says that once you use this plugin, you're stuck with it.

-Really and truly, if you are planning to use any pagebuilder, you are going to get shortcodes in your pages and articles.
+Really and truly, if you are planning to use any page builder, you are going to get shortcodes in your pages and articles.
 Whenever you use a shortcode, migrating away from that specific plugin is going to create a problem of needing to replace that shortcode within your pages and posts.

 For us, the article by Chris Lema is much ado about nothing.
-This is standard WordPress functionality.
+This is the standard WordPress functionality.

 Divi vs Avada

 Recommended Reading: Avada vs Divi - Which theme is most worth it?
-(2018)
+(2023)

-This is the mother of all multi-purpose WordPress product showdowns - these two are the most popular, most widely used theme + pagebuilder combinations.
+This is the mother of all multi-purpose WordPress product showdowns - these two are the most popular, most widely used theme + page builder combinations.